 Where to begin to tell the story about this icon of contemporary botanical art?
 The lists of exhibitions in which she has participated, the publications in which she has appeared and the recognition that she has enjoyed, could on their own fill the body of this article.

 Pandora’s initial enthusiasm for drawing and painting plants has been ascribed to her rural childhood in the Welsh Marches in Herefordshire, England.
 Her home was close to the Wye Valley and the Black Mountains where she had access to a diverse and fascinating array of flora.
-At art school she designed printed fabrics and concentrated on a career in teaching but all the time kept on painting plants.
-When her late husband built a heated greenhouse, the exotic plants that he collected became Pandora’s inspiration, particularly the orchids for which she is now so well known.
+At art school she designed printed fabrics and taught but all the time kept on painting plants.
+When her late husband built a heated greenhouse, the exotic plants that he collected became Pandora’s inspiration.
+She had a particular interest in painting the orchids for which she is now so well known.

 It is difficult to describe my mentor in a way that does this hugely talented, delightfully gentle person justice.
 The closest I can come is by quoting the introduction that was published in the catalogue of her exhibition, Pandora Sellars botanical painting 1974 – 1990 at the Kew Gardens Gallery in 1990…